jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 * **Secure attachment downloads:**
-  By default, the 'Attachments' extension saves attachment files in a publicly accessible subdirectory.
+  By default, the 'Attachments' extension saves attachment files in a publicly accessible sub-directory.
 If you choose the *secure* option, the directory in which the attachments are saved will be made publicly inaccessible.
 The download links for the attachments in the front end will download the attachment files but will not be direct links.
 This will prevent access unless users have appropriate permissions.
-If *secure* downloads are not selected, the links to the attachments will be shown as the options above indicate, but the files will still be accessible to anyone if they know the full URL, since the subdirectory is public.
-The *secure* option prevents access to users without appropriate permissions even if they know the full URL, since this option prevents public access to the attachments subdirectory.
+If *secure* downloads are not selected, the links to the attachments will be shown as the options above indicate, but the files will still be accessible to anyone if they know the full URL, since the sub-directory is public.
+The *secure* option prevents access to users without appropriate permissions even if they know the full URL, since this option prevents public access to the attachments sub-directory.
 In *secure* mode, the option "Who can see" can set to 'Anyone' and anyone will be able to see and download the attachments.

   .. hint::

-     If you have problems with filenames with unicode characters, you should enable the **Secure attachment downloads** option (especially on Windows servers).
+     If you have problems with filenames with Unicode characters, you should enable the **Secure attachment downloads** option (especially on Windows servers).